RalphHightower/RalphHightower/README.md

 ## Software Development

 In between my employment at NCR E&M-Columbia and SC DHEC, I had a brief tour of duty at Policy Management System (Stock Symbol: PMS).
 This was during the time when they were fined by the Securities and Exchange Commission because its executive and senior executives booked revenue on December 32<sup>nd</sup>.
-I have also worked for a few DOT-COM'S :fireworks: that became DOT-BOMB'S :bomb: <br>
+I have also worked for a few DOT-COM'S 🎆 that became DOT-BOMB'S 💣 <br>
 - Affinity Technology Group (Stock Symbol: AFFI)
 - HealthMagic
 - Global Health Technology (bought by CBSI aka Covansys)<br>